Things to Remember When it comes to Frozen Shoulder:

 Question: “Would acupuncture help with frozen shoulder”

 Answer: A quick answer is yes, but it depends on what you are looking for.
 If your goal is to decrease pain, acupuncture will help.
-It can also help improve range of motion.
+It can also help improve the range of motion.
 If your main concern is shoulder mobility, acupuncture can also help.